wanted2/caineng.in/www/_posts/2021-06-01-discounted-cash-flow.md

 or,
 $-21+F_0\times 3.127 \geq 0$

-Then the value the postdoc is expected to make each year in next 5 years is $F_0\geq \frac{21}{3.217}=6.7$M.
+Then the money the postdoc is expected to make each year in the following 5 years is $F_0\geq \frac{21}{3.217}=6.7$M.
-In another word, if the sponsor require 15% of gross income, the postdoc must make more 2.5M than the cash he is paid.
+In other words, if the sponsors require 15% of gross income, the postdoc must make more 2.5M than the cash he is paid.

+## When $h=5$% then how much the postdoc must produce every year?

+We would solve the equation:

+$DCF =-21 + F_0\sum_{t=1}^5\frac{1}{(1+0.05+0.03)^t} \geq 0$
+or,
+$-21+F_0\times 3.993 \geq 0$

+Then the money the postdoc is expected to make each year in the following 5 years is $F_0\geq \frac{21}{3.993}=5.2$M.
+In other words, if the sponsors require only 5% of gross income, the postdoc must make 1M than the cash he is paid every year.

+## What if the offer is only 3.5M in gross and the initial investment is only 17.5M?

+In case of hurdle rate is 5%, then the value the postdoc must make is $\frac{17.5}{3.993}=4.4M$.
+The expectation is low, and matching the ability of the postdoc (his profile can make 4.2M per year as evaluated), then __lower salary lower duty__, easy life!

+In case of hurdle rate is 15%, then the value the postdoc must make is $\frac{17.5}{3.127}=5.6M$.
+The expectation is higher than the ability of the postdoc (his profile can make 4.2M per year as evaluated).

+## Conclusion: what's the strategy?

+The best deal for this postdoc is to negotiate with the professor and the sponsors to have:
+* hurdle rate is 5%; and
+* annual income is only 3.5 million.

+Otherwise, overtime is frequent, and his life will be destroyed.